 An event data stream can be considered as a sequence of

-For more information on the data format, please see our page on Decoding and Data Formats
+For more information on the data format, please see our page on Data Encoding Formats

 One of the first interesting tasks to do with event-based data is to visualize CD events.